 The Music SoundPRO comes with an aluminium travel case.
 Use it.
 Earplugs left loose in a pocket or bag collect lint, mud, and sunscreen, all of which compromise hygiene and the acoustic filter’s performance.

 For a five-day festival, pack two pairs minimum.
 One for daily use, one as a backup.
-Silicone flat-filter earplugs are washable (rinse with clean water, air dry) so a morning rinse keeps them performing correctly.
+Silicone earplugs are washable (rinse with clean water, air dry) so a morning rinse keeps them performing correctly.
 Do not use soap or hand sanitiser on the filter.
 Water only.

 Wearing them consistently across all stages, not just the loudest sets, is what produces the cumulative protection that matters over five days.
 The Acoustic Stage at Glastonbury still reaches 90–95 dB close to the PA.
-Flat-filter earplugs at that level actually make things more comfortable.
+Reusable silicone earplugs at that level actually make things more comfortable.
 You stop fighting the fatigue that builds from hours of exposure.

 Step 6: What to Do If You Already Have Tinnitus After a Festival